jtremblay/Microbiomics/README.md

 One of the important options of ```stackedBarplotsFromTaxonomyTable()``` and the figure generating functions in the Microbiomics package in general is the ```facets=c("variable1")``` or ```facets=c("variable1", "variable2")``` parameter.
 If we only specify a 1-element vector, the figure will be divided in panels along the X-axis.
-For instance, for the following line, if we specify ```facets=c("Visit")```, we'll obtain the following figure which will plot the read counts of each taxa of each sample:

-Let's also specify that we want all the plots to be generated to up to the genus level
+For instance, for the following line, if we specify ```facets=c("Visit")```, we'll obtain the following figure which will plot the read counts of each taxa of each sample.
+For this figure, we'll also specify that we want all the plots to be generated to up to the genus level with ```tax_level="L<1-6>" option.
 ```
 tax_level = "L6"